 Increase the number of physical activity opportunities and active play minutes at school.
 This can be in the form of hiring a physical education teacher, promoting safe places to play and be active, or parent-led structured play activities.

-Improve nutrition literacy among students, teachers and parents, includes providing healthier choices for foods and beverages.
-Examples include but are not limited to, installing hydration stations that offer great-tasting, temperature-regulated water over sugary drinks, or improving access to fresh fruits and vegetables through school pantries and school-based farmer’s markets.
+Improving nutrition literacy among students, teachers, and parents includes providing healthier choices for foods and beverages.
+Examples include, but are not limited to, installing hydration stations that offer great-tasting, temperature-regulated water instead of sugary drinks and improving access to fresh fruits and vegetables through school pantries and school-based farmer’s markets.

-Having a community- and parent-led wellness committee at the school site enables sustainable policy changes and ensures the culture of the school to be centered around health and wellness.
+Having a community- and parent-led wellness committee at the school site enables sustainable policy changes and ensures the culture of the school is centered around health and wellness.

 - Gold Award – Walnut Elementary